grantsrb/cogmtc/README.md

     "lang_p": float between 0 and 1
         the portion of the loss during the second phase attributed to language.
+    "null_alpha": float
+        a hyperparameter to adjust how much weight should be placed on producing zeros for the base numeral system outputs following the STOP token. loss is calculated as loss += null_alpha*null_loss
-    "conv_noise": float
+        (It is not a proportionality parameter like `lang_p`) "conv_noise": float
         the standard deviation of gaussian noise applied to the convolutional layers of the model. if 0, has no effect